chenyw-insar/bulk_downloader_asf/README.md

 # Bulk Downloader for ASF Data

+This script is a solution to address the "Could not get file HEAD" error (https://forum.earthdata.nasa.gov/viewtopic.php?t=6287).
-This script automates the process of downloading data from the Alaska Satellite Facility (ASF) using Earthdata Login for authentication.
+It automates the process of downloading data from the Alaska Satellite Facility (ASF) using Earthdata Login for authentication.